SergKrasilnikov/GeoCross/readme.md

     height="400"/>

-(3) Using points in the centre of each crater from which you want to calculate ejecta thickness, calculate the distance between this point and the profiles' points (Point Distance).
+(3) Using points in the centre of each crater from which you want to calculate ejecta thickness, calculate the distance between this point and the profiles' points (Point Distance) (Fig. 2).
 Make .dbf file.
 Add a column named "DIAM" with a diameter of the crater in km.
 Export this file as .dbf.
 Open it and sort values "NEAR_FID".
 Make the same movements for all craters, which ejecta could be found in the area with your cross-section.